Positive relationships

 With Famly since

-• When a child exhibits challenging behaviour, it is tempting to believe this has nothing to do with us, and everything to do with them.
-After all, the behaviour ‘belongs to’ the child.
+When a child misbehaves, it is tempting to believe this has nothing to do with us, and everything to do with them.
+After all, the behaviour clearly ‘belongs to’ the child.

-Just because poor behaviour, or a child becoming dysregulated, might not be directly our fault, it doesn’t mean we shouldn’t think about how we contribute to it.
+Just because poor behaviour is not directly our fault, it doesn’t mean we shouldn’t think about how we contribute to it.
 If we reflect honestly and openly, we give ourselves the power to change how we might react in the future.

 If we are willing to think about our potential role in the problem, we can understand our potential role in the solution.
 Think about how you can make a difference to outcomes – put simply, focus on what you can change.